kewellcjj/sepsis-detection/README.md

-# CSE-6250-Group-Project
+# sepsis-detection

+This repository is initially developed for a group project from a Gatech OMSCS class.
+The version delivered during the class is tagged as v0.1.

 ## Data

+In order to access MIMIC-III database on Google Clould, please follow the instructions in https://physionet.org/content/mimiciii/1.4/.

-Run sql and python code in following orders to recreate the csv files used in modeling. **Notice running the 48h series sql with control lab and vital will cost 1GB and 10GB usage of bigquery quota.**
+Run sql and python code in following orders to recreate the csv files used in modeling.

 ```
 Cohort.sql
 hourly_cohort.sql
+static-query.sql
 match-control.py
-static-query.sql
 extract-48h-of-hourly-case-lab-series.sql
 extract-48h-of-hourly-case-vital-series.sql
 extract-48h-of-hourly-control-lab-series.sql